lyteword/chspurgeon-tod/volume-7/psalm-130.md

 c) Hence, forgiveness for all who believe is sure: Ro 3:25 1Jo 2:1-2.

-3\.The result of its realization: "That thou mayest be feared": with a reverential fear, and spiritual worship.
+3\.
+The result of its realization: "That thou mayest be feared": with a reverential fear, and spiritual worship.

 a) The possibility of forgiveness begets in an anxious soul true penitence, as opposed to terror and despair.